 NOTE: This item does not apply during strike and disaster situations when the other party to the contract cannot fulfill it; or when labor disputes interrupt the flow of earnings specified in the contract.
-This item also does not apply to migrant workers.
+This item also does not apply to migrant workers or substitute employees.